Prosecutors charge 26-year-old Lincoln man who posed as high school student

 Prosecutors on Friday charged the 26-year-old man accused of posing as a teen student at two Lincoln high schools and coaxing underage girls to send him explicit photos.

-At a five-minute hearing in the afternoon, Zachary Scheich was informed of the charges -- sex trafficking a minor and two counts of child enticement -- and the possibility penalties.
+At a five-minute hearing in the afternoon, Zachary Scheich was informed of the charges — sex trafficking a minor and two counts of child enticement — and the possible penalties.

 If convicted, he would face 20 years to life on the sex trafficking charge and three to 50 years more on each of the enticement charges.